rdcmcpe/SkyBlockXT/README.md

 [![Join the chat at https://gitter.im/TKRT-Creations/SkyBlockXT](https://badges.gitter.im/TKRT-Creations/SkyBlockXT.svg)](https://gitter.im/TKRT-Creations/SkyBlockXT?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-  SkyblockXT, One of the Best Skyblock Plugin out there!*
+  SkyblockXT, One of the Best Skyblock Plugins out there!*
-  Play or Create a Skyblock Server with our plugin! is almost Bug free and Fast!
+  Play or Create a Skyblock Server with our plugin!
+It's almost Bug free and Fast!
   Create Hundreds of islands with our world generator!
-Set it up for multiworld Support and More Feateatures!
+Set it up for multiworld Support and More Features!

   See [Credits](https://github.com/XenoNova/SkyBlockXT/blob/master/CREDITS.md) File to see Contributors!
   Also Dont forget to visit [SkyblockXT](http://skyblockxt.tk/) website!
 [Not working at this moment] To see latest Compiled releases and Stable One!

 #Plugin Unfinished!

-Yes this plugin is still on Work In Progress, Please wait for LATEST Release, Since the releases that we got are just tests I made in the begining of the Repo
+Yes this plugin is still a Work In Progress, Please wait for LATEST Release, Since the releases that we got are just tests I made in the begining of the Repo

 ##Want to be a contributor?